-Wawel Hill is home to an old castle built with a stunning Italian style architecture which was originally made for Casimir III the Great.
+Wawel Hill is home to an old castle built with stunning Italian-style architecture which was originally made for Casimir III the Great.
 This massive structure is known not only for its incredible architecture, but the art pieces displayed inside.
 One of the most popular things to view here are the tapestries which were created back in the 16th century.
 The castle even has some courtyards you can wander around in.
-Keep in mind though that tickets are definitely needed in advanced if you want to visit this popular site.
+Keep in mind though that tickets are definitely needed in advance if you want to visit this popular site.

 Besides the royal castle, Wawel Hill is also home to a magnificent cathedral.
 It features over 18 chapels and is known for its massive bell called Zygmunt which was designed in 1520 and is considered to be one of the biggest bells in the world.
 You can explore each of these chapels to find many different artifacts and art pieces you can view and learn about.

 While exploring this cathedral, you’ll also find the tombs of Poland’s former kings and members of the royal family.
 You can even go and explore the Cathedral’s museum which displays old swords and jewels from the former Polish royal dynasty.

 The Market Square in Krakow is one of the main squares in this city.
 Built in the 13th century, it’s considered to be one of the largest squares from medieval history in the world.
 You’ll find a variety of old structures and shops you can explore here.

 Also known as Cloth Hall, this structure is one of the most popular ones to visit in Market Square.
 It’s one of the world’s oldest shopping centers as it’s been in use since the 1300s.
 You can enter this hall and browse through the various stalls lined up against the walls that sell everything from lace, jewelry, and rugs.
 It’s one of the best places in the city to buy souvenirs from.

 Town Hall Tower